 What shows and movies are available on Amazon Freevee?

 While a streaming service may be free, that doesn’t mean much if its content is lacking.
 Thankfully, Freevee has a lot of great movies and TV shows to watch, and its library of original programming is not only growing, but getting better as well.
 There are a few different types of content on offer at FreeVee:

 - Freevee movies: As with most streaming services, the selection of movies on Freevee can vary greatly from month to month.
 Amazon has set up contracts with many of the major Hollywood studios — including Disney, Sony, Universal, and Lionsgate — that will allow Freevee to access a portion of their movie libraries.
-Those films will include pretty recent releases, such as Logan, Knives Out, The Hunt, The Invisible Man, and the Fifty Shades films.
-You can also expect to see many lower-budget B movies on the service.
+Some examples include Jurassic World, Super Troopers 2, The Emoji Movie, and F9: The Fast Saga.

-- Freevee TV shows: Freevee’s selection of television shows is a bit more stable in terms of them sticking around for more than a month.
+- Freevee TV shows: Freevee’s selection of television shows is a bit more stable, with removals occurring much less frequently.
 You can look forward to watching lots of classic TV like Bewitched, The Waltons, Little House on the Prairie, and more.
-Even more recent shows like Mad Men and Lost can be streamed for free on the service.
+There are also more recent shows like Mad Men, Schitt’s Creek, Bones, and Lost.

 - Freevee Originals: Amazon is going all-in for Freevee, even including original TV shows and imports that can only be streamed on the free service.

 Freevee doesn’t have nearly as many originals as you’d get with a subscription service, but the number is certainly growing with over 20 shows or movies, and several new projects slated for release in 2023.
 Here’s just a spattering of the shows we recommend watching.